justinjee/proScatter/README.md

 ##For visualizing pLink data from one or more experiments

-by Justin Jee, with design by Katelyn McGary Shipper
+by Katelyn McGary Shipper and Justin Jee

 *Dependencies*